Children and young people

 These are our mobile libraries for children.

 Run by the Booktrust, an independent national charity, this scheme aims to provide a free pack of books and resources to every baby and child in England, to inspire, stimulate and create a love of reading.
 By encouraging all parents and carers to enjoy books with children from as early an age as possible, the Booktrust aims to help children develop a lifelong love of books.
-The scheme works through locally-based organisations, such as libraries, to supply free books and resources to children before their 1st birthday and between 3-4 years of age.
+The scheme works through locally-based organisations, such as libraries, to supply free books and resources to children before their first birthday and between three and four years of age.